maura5712/finalproject/README.md

 Figs. 14 and 15 -- Distribution of allele frequencies in island fox populations.

+* The results in Fig. 8 show that the SNPs in island fox genomes tend to cluster around the same nucleotide positions, with two large peaks around 400 and 1650.
+Fig. 12, however, shows a relatively even distribution of SNPs across the genomes of mainland ancestors.
+* Fig. 9 displays lows densities of SNPs at a few positions in the island fox genome alignments, while Fig. 13 shows a high density of SNPs distributed relatively evenly across all positions in the alignments of mainland ancestors.
+* SNPs indicate a position in the nucleotide in which genomic sequences vary.
+Therefore, a higher density of SNPs across nucleotide and alignment positions indicates a higher degree of genetic diversity between genomic sequences of a population.
+The results of the mainland ancestor represent the expected result, in which the mainland ancestors have a high degree of SNPs (compared to island foxes) across all positions in the nucletide.
+The island fox results, however, display that island foxes have relatively few SNPs between the genome sequences.
+Additionally, these SNPs tend to cluster at the same positions.
+Together, these results suggest that mainland ancestors have a high degree of diversity among their genomes (diversity is critical in population survival and persistence), while island foxes (across all islands) have very low diversity between their genomes.

+* The results in Figs. 14 and 15 show a normal distribution of allele frequencies in mainland ancestor populations.
+There is a large number of fixed alleles and some intermediate alleles.
+On the other hand, Figs. 10 and 11 show several intermediate allele frequencies.
+Such results are indicative of a population bottleneck.
+This is supported by the results in Fig. 2, which show a drastic decline in island fox populations on all islands around the year 2000.
+* These results pose a challenge for island fox populations.
+As a species that already has demonstrated low genetic diversity, population bottlnecks further decrease population size and reduce genetic variation.

 * Note: Tables of position, allele, and location of all SNPs for both analyses can be found in analysis_files -> final_proj.pdf